-Approximately 16% of net patient service revenue was generated from the combined services rendered to patients under Medicare and Medicaid programs in both 2021 and 2020.
-Approximately 69% of net patient service revenue was generated from the combined services rendered to patients under managed care programs in both 2021 and 2020.
+Approximately 17% and 16% of net patient service revenue was generated from the combined services rendered to patients under Medicare and Medicaid programs in 2022 and 2021, respectively.
+Approximately 67% and 69% of net patient service revenue was generated from the combined services rendered to patients under managed care programs in 2022 and 2021, respectively.